Uniquely Adirondack hiking

-Discover a stunning array of hiking options for all levels of outdoor adventurers in the Adirondack Hub!
-During any season, feast your eyes on stunning landscape as you take in those stunning Adirondack views.
+The Adirondack Hub is the hiking hub of the Adirondack Mountains, with options for all levels of outdoor adventurers!
+Whatever the season, the views of endless wilderness and towering peaks are awe-inspiring.
 The trails don't remain dormant during the winter, and neither should you!
 Bring or rent snowshoes, and continue to climb mountains even after the snow has begun to fall.
-Many of the area's trails also make for good cross-country ski trips as well.
 In summer, the shade from the canopy will cool you as you make your way to the views on a rocky outcropping, or a swim at a backcountry pond.

 Find a hike that fits

 Try the Rankin and Little Rankin Ponds loop for a gentle 2.2 miles of hiking, or the 5 mile Grizzle Ocean Loop for some added distance.
 If you're looking for a bit more of a challenge, hike to Pharaoh Mountains airy summit.
 With an elevation of 2,557 feet, it offers the area's highest viewpoint, and sweeping views of the surrounding wilderness from the top.

 State-protected wilderness areas such as Pharaoh Lake and Hoffman Notch together boast over 90 miles of trails, 47 bodies of water, and almost 85,000 acres — providing plenty of room to get outside and explore.
 Both areas boast day hikes that will take you past numerous small lakes and ponds, and even several geological and historical sites.
-If you're up for a challenge, try a hiking challenge like the ADK 6 Pack and earn yourself a unique souvenir!
+If you're up for a challenge, the Experience Newcomb patches can be earned by completing several scenic and storied hikes in the region.

 The historic side of hiking

 To get a glimpse of area history, head to Rock Pond Mine and explore the remains of a former graphite mine site, or take the trek to Adirondack Great Camp Santanoni near Newcomb Lake.
 Upper Works, the southern access point to the High Peak Wilderness Area, is located in Newcomb, and has a signed interpretive trail telling the history of the former mining village and its connection with Teddy Roosevelt.